January 20, 2021: Federal student loan relief has been extended at least through September 30, 2021.

 Federal Student Loan Holders

-Under the Coronavirus Aid, Relief, and Economic Security (CARES) Act, federal student loan payments are automatically suspended, without interest or penalties, until January 31, 2021—an end date which was extended twice, most recently by the U.S. Department of Education.
+Under the Coronavirus Aid, Relief, and Economic Security (CARES) Act, federal student loan payments are automatically suspended, without interest or penalties, until September 30, 2021—an end date which has been extended three times, including twice by the U.S. Department of Education.
 Below is a quick overview.

-Qualifying Federal Student LoansMust be owned by the U.S. Department of Education (ED).
+Qualifying Federal Student Loans*Must be owned by the U.S. Department of Education (U.S. ED).

 - Direct Loans